driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 Kubernetes Cluster Setup

-**note:this isnt completly working since I'm limited in public ip's that azure will give me**
+**note:this has been barely tested since I'm limited in public ip's that azure will give me**

-**solution: using a private azure kubernetes cluster and a vm --> so I can access them (I won't update the documentation about this, because the goal was to use public ip's anyways**

-**but you should add this at the end of the creation command: az aks create .... --enable-private-cluster\***

 As I wasn't sure if this was part of the assignment, I added this as a bonus, I deployed the api and the website on azure kubernetes, this was done by adjusting the github actions file.